nuernber/Theia/docs/html/_sources/building.txt

 4. `libCVD <http://www.edwardrosten.com/cvd>`_ is used as the underlying image class for Theia.

 5. `Ceres Solver <https://code.google.com/p/ceres-solver/>`_ is a library for solving non-linear least squares problems.
 In particular, Theia uses it for Bundle Adjustment.
-Install Ceres to the "libraries" folder inside the Theia source.

 **NOTE**: Theia also depends on the following libraries, but they are included in the installation of Ceres so you do not need to reinstall them.